 Ambiguous Species: No one knows what Smith's Minecraft skin is.
-Guesses are up to and including a Creeper/Steve offspring, a mutated squid, a humanoid Magma, a sentient plant, or a radioactive human.
+Guesses are up to and including a Creeper/Steve offspring, a mutated squid, a humanoid Magma, a sentient plant, Kermit the Frog, and a radioactive human.

 Ross has stated that Smith's character was a normal guy who had a horrible accident with green paint.
 Smith has also stated that his Minecraft character was once human, but then he 'chose the wrong path'.
 This is being said about a character with no nose, no mouth, no ears, and, according the two above, apparently eats by putting things into his eyes.
 So make of that what you will.

 Artifact Title: The group's channel used to be called HAAT Films since Ross and Trott had 2 other people in their group for a total of 4 lads.
 Since the two former friends moved on in their lives and Smith was introduced, the group became HAT Films.
 The reason the old name appears on their YouTube channel is because YouTube doesn't allow account holders to change their name.

 No longer true as part of Google's push to join all their online social service together now means that the account is listed as 'Hat Films' in display name at least.

 Axe Crazy: During the Murder games, Ross goes berserk whenever he is the murderer, angrily shouting "EAT SHIT!" at other players as he tries to stab them.

 Big Bad: In An Epic Hatventure, the Maker, who curses the three Hatventurers to adventure forever, possibly tying in to Origins.